 Theme: Justice and Redemption.
 In the reading that we do during the semester, we find examples of people--children, teens and adults--who suffer and in some cases are severely punished for violating rules and expectations or for disagreeing with those in a position of power.
 In addition to analyzing their specific circumstances, we explore, through discussion, writing and research, the implications of actions and reactions.
-More important, in most stories we observe not only injustice and unfairness but also instances of human compassion, understanding, and redemption.
-As you examine the diverse readings, record in your Reader's Response Journal or in a separate notebook your ideas, thoughts, feelings, and concerns and reflect on your own experiences and personal response.
-Write your questions and impressions about the individuals-what you learn about them, how they affect you-and about the key issues and events.
-Your Response Journal will come in handy when you discuss the readings in class, take the midterm, write the research paper, or explore a related topic that interests you.
+More important, in most stories we observe not only injustice and unfairness but also instances of human compassion and understanding that offer hope.
+As you analyze the diverse readings, record your ideas, feelings, and concerns and reflect on your own experiences and personal response.